 Our Financial Wellbeing Officers are available and can advise you on making a claim for benefits.
 Alternatively visit www.entitledto.co.uk and click on the online calculator tool to check if you’re eligible to make a claim for benefits during this time.

 If your income has not been affected by the measures put in place, you will need to carry on paying as you normally do.
-If your income is affected, and you are now unable to meet these payments please contact is so we can discuss this with us.
+If your income is affected, and you are now unable to meet these payments please contact us so we can discuss this with you.
 At the moment we are unable to return to court to amend or invoke court orders, but we will do so at the earliest opportunity.
 It is therefore important that you maintain your agreement as much as possible.

 There are a number of different payment methods available to you: